-EPA's Design for the Environment Program -- helps consumers, businesses and institutional buyers identify cleaning and other products that perform well, are cost-effective, and are safer for the environment.
+EPA's Safer Choice -- helps consumers, businesses and institutional buyers identify cleaning and other products that perform well, are cost-effective, and are safer for the environment.

 Environmentally Preferable Purchasing

-A number of general environmentally preferable purchasing tools -- have been developed by EPA and other organizations to assist federal purchasers with putting environmentally preferable purchasing into practice.
+A number of general environmentally preferable purchasing resources -- have been developed by EPA and other organizations to assist federal purchasers with putting environmentally preferable purchasing into practice.

 The Responsible Purchasing Network publishes resources designed for those who are just starting an environmentally preferable purchasing program.